 What could be more romantic than two cute puppies slurping the same spaghetti noodle till their noses meet?
 Despite their differences, Tramp, who comes from a dog-eat-dog world, and Lady, who is used to being pampered by her family (until a kid comes along), can’t help but adore each other.

-Despite a rocky start for Shrek and Fiona, it appears that the ogre and princess aren’t so unlike after all.
+Despite a rocky start for Shrek and Fiona, the ogre and princess aren’t so unlike after all.
 Shrek sets out on a journey to bring Princess Fiona to Lord Farquaad in exchange for the grouchy king removing his fairy tale pals from Shrek’s swamp (with the help of his “noble steed” Donkey).

 Princess Bride (1987)

 Kingdom Florin’s nefarious schemes are no match for a separated couple determined to reunite.
-The 14th of February is the best day to see one of the most cherished fairy tales come to life.
+The 14th of February is the best day to see one of the most beloved fairy tales come to life.

 Ever After (1998)